Skip to main content

 }

-The following query returns the largest data point value in the time series:
+The following query returns the largest and the smallest data point values in the time series:

 FROM "Koalas to the Max"